casefabric/guide/docs/mendix/architecture.md

 Next to that you are able to update the 'Context' of the case instance or task instance by explicitly updating.

 **At this moment, updates on Entities outside the case file are not automatically merged into the case file.**

-But when you update a persistent entity inside the case file, **it is automatically updated in the entity.**
+You can use the "Update Case Context" java action order to get an Entity Change into the casefile.
+By mapping the outcome to the casefile in Process or Human tasks, the case file **and entities** will be updated.

+Example: You have a casefile with a Person owning vehicles, now you add a new Car as a new Entity via a Microflow.
+This will not change the case file of a certain case instance.
+When you add the car via "Update Case Context" though, it will be available in the model and add the entity in Mendix as a Vehicle.

 #### Entity and casefile transaction boundaries

 For all actions that changing the state of the case instance, the DCM module makes use of CaseManagement_Execution_Queue Task Queue.
 When you execute the java action, it will do some premilary work but the actual change is handled by the UserAction triggered via the Task Queue.
 Issues in the execution are therefore not directly visible in the user action.
-Entities are serialised at the action side (before it is handled in the queue), issues will be responded to the user.
-This setup ensures that all Mendix microflow handling is completed as expected before the DCM module makes use of the data.
+This setup ensures that all Mendix microflow handling is completed (transactionally) as expected before the DCM module makes use of the data.